 This gem is sweet, aromatic, and so simple you’ll wonder why you haven’t been making this at home for years.
 Best made with fresh-squeezed, but storebought will do in a pinch.
 All you need is 1 large peeled and juiced orange (or approximately ⅓ cup orange juice), ¼ teaspoon cinnamon, 1 pinch nutmeg, ½ tablespoon maple syrup (optional), and 1 cup boiling water.
 Or, you can add all the ingredients to a mug, and pour over boiling water to fill.
 Mix and enjoy!

 Vanilla spice horchata

 Horchata is poised to become this fall’s star beverage, and why not?
 A deliciously creamy favorite traditionally made from rice and almond milk, horchata is my full-flavored vegan go-to.
-Even Starbucks has one that is vegan (if you skip the toppings), but these drinks are often better when made at home.
 For a do-it-yourself version, lightly cook 1 cup of long grain rice placed in 4 cups boiling water, and then reduce immediately to simmer for 10 minutes, covered.
 Let the rice stand for five minutes, then drain.
 Into a blender, add 4 cups almond milk, 2 teaspoons vanilla extract, ½ teaspoon ground cinnamon, and 3 tablespoons turbinado, demerara, or organic brown sugar (or more to taste).
 Blend until smooth, strain into small saucepan, and heat on medium-low heat until the first small bubble forms (approximately 3 minutes).
 Serve and enjoy.